Samuel P. Funk

 - Representation of a large Nashville law firm against a former client in pursuant of a significant unpaid fee and in defense of claims of malpractice.

-- Representation of various lawyers and law firms regarding ethical and legal issues arising out of practice divorce situations.
+- Representation of various lawyers and law firms regarding ethical and legal issues.

 - Member of the Tennessee, Maryland, District of Columbia and American Bar Associations